benibela/xidel/readme.txt

 See http://en.wikipedia.org/wiki/XPath_2.0 for details.

 In the default configuration the XPath/XQuery implementation of Xidel deviates in a few ways from the standard.
-However, you can disable this differences with the respective options (see link below).
+However, you can disable this differences with the respective options (see link below or the command line parameter listing printed by --help).
 The most important changes are:

   Syntax: